 Regardless of how many days your ISP will warehouse your logs, it is an extremely simple process to create a script which runs daily to download the logs.
 Once you’ve established this process, all you need to do is ensure that the script is working reliably about once per month.

 It’s simple; don’t let your ISPs policies interfere in your ability to do proper historical analysis of your log data.
 By asking a few simple questions of your ISP and downloading your logs regularly, you will never find yourself find a position like the example above.

 PublicInsite Web Analytics Inc.

-[Editor's note: For more information on log file management, be sure to read Tyler's ongoing series of blog posts on the topic starting with Best Practices for Log File Management.]This entry was posted in Best Practices for Log File Management, Blog, Web Analytics and tagged Blog, internet service provider, isp, log files, remote hosting, web analytics.
+[Editor's note: For more information on log file management, be sure to read Tyler's ongoing series of blog posts on the topic starting with Best Practices for Log File Management.]This entry was posted in Technology, Best Practices for Log File Management, Blog, Web Analytics and tagged Blog, internet service provider, isp, log files, remote hosting, web analytics.
 Bookmark the permalink.